-Both ways are good and give you some benefits.
-But can we combine them to get more benefits for you and your business?
-Is there a way to attain higher efficiency?
-Yes, there is such a way; and we can already feel its advantages.
+Both ways are good, and give you some benefits, as well.
+But can we combine them to get more benefits for your business and for yourself?
+Is there a way to get more efficiency?
+Yes, there is such a way, and we can already feel its advantages.
 This way is using smart contracts in insurance.
-Nowadays, it is one of the smartest instruments for managing your risks and letting you feel sure about your future.
+Nowadays, they are one of the smartest instruments for managing your risks and letting you feel sure about your future.
 Are you curious about how it works?
-Let’s go deeper into it and find out more about the insurance industry, smart contracts, blockchain technology, and the use of smart contracts in insurance.
+Let’s go deeper, and find out more about the insurance industry, smart contracts, blockchain technology, and using smart contracts in insurance.

 The Insurance Industry in the Global Economy

 The development of the insurance industry is deeply connected with the development of the world economy.
 Insurance companies are among the largest collective investors in the global economy.
 They occupy an active investment position.
-This kind of activity depends directly on the dynamics of the insurance market as a whole.
-As trade and production take on an international character, there is a growing need for global insurance protection, which activates the processes of globalization in the insurance market.
-The growth of direct investment also indicates the intensification of business processes, opening up new horizons for the development of world insurance.
+This kind of activity depends directly upon the dynamics of the insurance market as a whole.
+As trade and production take on an international character, there is a growing need for global insurance protection, which activates the process of globalization within the insurance market.
+The growth of direct investment also indicates an intensification of business processes, which opens up new horizons for the development of world insurance.

-The current leaders of insurance services are transnational insurance companies and groups.
+The current leaders in insurance services are transnational insurance companies and groups.
 From their point of view, the world insurance market is on the verge of creating a homogeneous insurance market.

 These transnational insurance companies act as an engine of integration.
-Their interests focus upon expanding the geographical scope of activities, reaching regional markets by eliminating barriers to entry, cutting costs and enhancing competitiveness as a result.
+Their interests are focused on expanding the geographical scope of activities, reaching regional markets by eliminating barriers to entry, cutting costs, and enhancing competitiveness as a result.

 Insurance for Business Protection

-We can see how important insurance is for business.
+We can see that insurance is vitally important for business.

-Insurance policies can protect a business from different unexpected circumstances and unforeseen dangers.
-These contracts, in their traditional version do a great job.
-But now we have the chance to improve our insurance experience and make it much more clear and transparent: smart contracts in insurance.
-This combines the experience of the insurance industry with all the benefits inherent to smart contracts.
-We have every reason to believe that this represents a new big step for mankind.
+Insurance policies protect businesses from unexpected circumstances and unforeseen dangers.
+For this, traditional contracts do a great job.
+But now we have the chance to improve our insurance experience, and to make it much more clear and transparent by using smart contracts.
+This combines the experience of the insurance industry with all the benefits smart contracts have to offer.
+We have every reason to believe that this is a big new step for mankind.

-To consider the advantages of smart contract in insurance, let’s find out more about smart contracts on the blockchain.
+To consider the advantages of smart contracts in insurance, let’s find out more about smart contracts on the blockchain.

-Today, we are witnessing the development and implementation of completely new technologies that can change the world,just as the internet did in its time.
+Today, we are witnessing the development and implementation of completely new technologies that can change the world, as the Internet did in its time.
 One of these technologies is blockchain technology.

-Figuratively speaking, if the internet has reduced distances between people, blockchain technology aims to minimize mistrust between people.
-It is of a great importance, because the very existence of notaries, registers, banks, guarantors, and many other institutions of modern civilized society is based precisely on the lack of trust between people.
+Figuratively speaking, if the Internet has reduced distances between people, blockchain technology aims to minimize mistrust between people.
+This is of great importance, because the very existence of notaries, registers, banks, guarantors, and the many other institutions of modern civilized society is based upon the lack of trust between people.

-Though blockchain is usually associated with Bitcoin, the technology has many other options for use.
-In fact, Bitcoin is only one of the applications using blockchain technology today.
+Though blockchain is usually associated with Bitcoin, there are many other ways to use the technology.
+In fact, Bitcoin is only one of the applications currently using blockchain technology today.

-Blockchain is a type of distributed database that stores records of digital transactions.
+Blockchain is a type of a distributed database that stores records of digital transactions.
 Instead of having a central administrator like traditional databases (banks, government, and accounting), it has a network of replicable databases.
-This network is synchronized over the internet, and is visible to all users on the network.
+This network is synchronized over the Internet, and is visible to all users on the network.

 The confirmed transaction block is then dated and attached to the chain in linear, chronological order.
 New blocks of trusted transactions are associated with older blocks.
 They form a chain of blocks that show each transaction achieved in the history of this blockchain.
-This brings unprecedented security benefits.
-For example, if someone wants to break a particular block in the blockchain, the hacker will not only have to break that particular block, but all the output blocks in the history of the blockchain…and there may be millions of them.
+This also brings unprecedented security benefits.
+For example, if someone wanted to break a particular block in the blockchain, the hacker would not only have to break this particular block, but also all of the output blocks in the history of this blockchain—and there could be millions of them.

-We can see that blockchain is a decentralized, open cryptographic technology that allows people to trust each other, making intermediaries obsolete.
+We can see that blockchain is decentralized, open, cryptographic technology that allows people to trust each other, making intermediaries obsolete.

 Undoubtedly, this technology will not be able to completely rid the world of intermediaries, but it is already clear that it will significantly simplify economic turnover.
 As a result, modern business models will become more efficient, and transaction costs will be significantly reduced.

-Thanks to the existence of blockchain technology, ideas and concepts that were previously difficult to realize have been developed now.
+Thanks to the existence of blockchain technology, ideas and concepts that were difficult to realize in the past are being developed now.
 Among them are the Internet of Things, the economy of joint consumption (shareconomy), and smart contracts.

 A smart contract is a computer algorithm.
-Its goal is to conclude and support the phased implementation of commercial contracts in blockchain technology.
-In this case, the action algorithm is reflected in blockchain.
+Its goal is to conclude and support the phased implementation of commercial contracts in blockchain technology—in this case, the action algorithm reflected in the blockchain.
 The terms of such a contract can only be interpreted by the system unambiguously, as they are implemented by the system.

-What benefits can we gain from using smart contracts?
+What are the benefits of using smart contracts?
 There are a lot of them, but the main benefits are:

-- Independence.
 Blockсhain is a completely independent technology that does not require any brokerage operations.
-It is important that for the conclusion of an agreement, there is no need for any third party in the person of intermediaries or lawyers.
-Consequently, the potential risk of manipulation by third parties is reduced to zero since contract management is automated through the network.
-In this case, the human factor is excluded; therefore, the fulfillment of the contract does not depend upon subjective moments.
+It is important that for the conclusion of an agreement, there is no need for a third party in the person of intermediaries or lawyers.
+Consequently, the potential risk of manipulation by third parties is reduced to zero, since contract management is automated through the network.
+In this case, the human factor is excluded, and the fulfillment of the contract no longer depends upon subjective moments.

-- High Speed.
-Unlike the manual processing of documents, smart contracts provide automation of tasks through program code.
-This saves a huge amount of time that would otherwise be spent on the endless manual processing of information.
+Unlike the manual processing of documents, smart contracts provide automation of such tasks through program code.
+This saves a huge amount of time that would otherwise be spent on endless manual processing of information.

-- Transparency.
-It is impossible to lose any documents, because they are stored in encrypted form on a common account, which is accessible to all parties to the contract.
+It is impossible to lose documents, because they are stored in encrypted form on a common account accessible to all parties to the contract.

-- Saving Backups.
 Blockchain solves this problem.
-The contract will have a lot of duplicates, in case your accounts are lost due to the fault of the other party.
+The contract will have duplicates, in case your accounts are lost due to the fault of the other party.

-- Security.
-Smart contracts provide an unrivaled level of security through the use of encrypted web sites.
+Smart contracts provide an unrivaled level of security through the use of encrypted websites.
 This is the essence of cryptography.
 Your documents are securely protected, because in order to understand your code, hackers would require exceptional abilities.
-Therefore, your documents will remain safe.
+Therefore, your documents will be safe.

-It is clear from these observations that smart contracts have unique advantages that can resolve a lot of problems in different fields.
-We can use smart contracts in varying areas and in numerous industries, because they provide transparency, independence, high speed, economy, accuracy, security, and other benefits.
+It is clear from these observations that smart contracts hold unique advantages that can resolve a great many problems in different fields.
+We can use smart contracts in different areas and numerous industries, because they provide transparency, independence, high speed, economy, accuracy, security, and other benefits.
 It is very important for the insurance industry to have these benefits, and to use them.
 There is no doubt that they can optimize the insurance industry.
 Let’s see how that works.

 Blockchain Smart Contracts in the Insurance Industry

 It is a fact that blockchain will become commonplace in the insurance industry.
-The use of blockchain smart contracts could give it a new level of development.
-The reason for this is that blockchain can make the insurance industry more efficient and solve specific problems inherent to this industry.
-In spite of all the money involved in insurance, these issues still cause pain.
+Using blockchain smart contracts could give it a new level of development.
+The reason for this is that blockchain can make the insurance industry more efficient and solve certain problems inherent to this industry.
+In spite of all the money involved in insurance, these problems still cause pain.

-Among them are problems such as fraud, customer interaction, manual claim review, workforce, distribution channel, inefficient data sharing, and fragmented data sources.
-All of these are of great importance, but fraud is the most important of all.
-It affects every type of insurance, and the outcome of is an unfair costs for the honest policyholder.
-So what can the insurance industry do to combat fraud and other problems?
-One of the best ways to solve them is to use blockchain smart contracts in insurance.
+Among them there are fraud, customer interaction, manual claim review, workforce, distribution channel, inefficient data sharing, and fragmented data sources.
+All of them are of great importance, but fraud is the most important of all.
+It affects every type of insurance, and the outcome is unfair costs for the honest policyholder.
+So, what can the insurance industry do to combat fraud and other problems?
+One of the best ways to them is to use blockchain smart contracts in insurance.

-Blockchain technology has the ability to improve existing processes, so it could have an equally transformative impact upon the insurance market.
-Insurance industry investments in blockchain-type technologies focus upon this ability.
+Blockchain technology has the ability to improve existing processes, so it could have an equally transformative impact on the insurance market.
+Insurance-industry investments in blockchain-type technologies focus upon this ability.

-How Using Smart Contract Improve the Insurance Industry
+How Using Smart Contracts Improves the Insurance Industry

-According to the professional services giant Deloitte, the insurance sector will see the most significant changes from the adoption of blockchain technology.
+According to professional services giant Deloitte, the insurance sector will see the most significant change from the adoption of blockchain technology.
 The benefits of using smart contracts in insurance are clear.